Axion Star Explosions: A New Source for Axion Indirect Detection: Outlook

-\emph{Outlook.} Aspects of this model that require further exploration include primarily a detailed study of soliton merger rates in simulations displaying a core-halo diversity in the redshift and particle mass ranges of interest.
-While our Monte Carlo merger trees in~\cite{Du:2023jxh} suggest that $M_S \propto M_h^{2/5}$ accounts well for diversity in the soliton merger rate only simulations in the redshifts of interests can fully support or modify this conclusion.
-On the side of particle physics, the strongest assumption of our analysis is that axion quartic couplings are suppressed, while $g_{a\gamma\gamma}$ remains large.
-Construction of explicit axion-like dark matter models above the QCD line is required to address how natural such couplings are.
+Aspects of this model that require further exploration include primarily a detailed study of soliton merger rates in simulations displaying a core-halo diversity in the redshift and particle mass ranges of interest.
+While our Monte Carlo merger trees in~\cite{Du:2023jxh} suggest that $M_S \propto M_h^{2/5}$ accounts well for diversity in the soliton merger rate only simulations in the redshifts of interests can fully support or modify this conclusion. {Furthermore, the cosmological simulations of axion stars are typically carried out for $m_a \sim 10^{-22}\,{\rm eV}$.
+In these simulations axion stars appear to form upon halo collapse, and given the almost scale-invariant primordial power spectrum and the fact that the Schrodinger-Poisson equations solved in them features a scaling symmetry, their results can then be extrapolated to any axion mass.
+Nevertheless, it would be very interesting to perform explicit simulations of axion star formation and growth within the mass range of interest for our study, $10^{-14}\,{\rm eV} \lesssim m_a \lesssim 10^{-6}\,{\rm eV}$.}

+On the side of particle physics, the strongest assumption of our analysis is that either axion quartic couplings are suppressed or $g_{a\gamma\gamma}$ couplings are enhanced compared with canonical expectations.
+While models of these types exist, construction of further explicit axion-like dark matter models above the QCD line would be required to address how natural such couplings are.
 Nevertheless, simulations of axion star explosions including both quartic and photon couplings may yet find that Bosenova triggered photon parametric resonance can occur for more standard coupling ratios.
-Furthermore, determining the true reach of 21cm measurements requires a full simulation of the 21cm anisotropies including anomalous injection from axion stars.
+Furthermore, determining the true reach of 21cm measurements requires a full simulation of the 21cm anisotropies including anomalous low-energy photon injection from axion stars.
 We suspect that anisotropies in this model will differ strongly from $\Lambda$CDM, and thus bounds may even be more powerful than our estimates.

-\emph{Acknowledgements.} ME would like to thank Andrea Caputo, Josh Eby, and Sam Witte for very useful discussions.
-MF gratefully received funding via the STFC particle theory grant STFC-ST/T000759/1.
-CKP is funded via an STFC quota studentship.
-DB is supported by a `Ayuda Beatriz Galindo Senior' from the Spanish `Ministerio de Universidades', grant BG20/00228.
-The research leading to these results has received funding from the Spanish Ministry of Science and Innovation (PID2020-115845GB-I00/AEI/10.13039/501100011033).
-IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
-DJEM is supported by an Ernest Rutherford fellowship from STFC.